artitw/text2class/README.md

 ## Example usage

-### Create a dataframe with two columns, 'text' and 'label'.
+### Create a dataframe with two columns, such as 'text' and 'label'.
 No text pre-processing is necessary.
 ```
 import pandas as pd
 from text2class.text_classifier import TextClassifier